dev-deng/plantra-privacy/README.md

 ---

-Planrtra is a local-only plant tracking app.
+Plantra is a local-only dietary diversity tracking app.
 No data leaves the device.